g-sherman/plugin_build_tool/index.md

 *pb_tool* assumes a file name of pb_tool.cfg, although you can specify a different one using the ``--config`` options in most commands.

-To display the available commands, just enter `pb_tool` on the command line:
+To display the available commands, just enter `pb_tool` or `pbt` on the command line:

     $ pb_tool